olenbetong/appframe-cli/README.md

 * **article** (optional)
   Article to publish to for types article-script and article-style
 * **hostname**
   Hostname for the website.
-If publishing a site or article item, this must match the website name.
 * **domain** (optional)
-  Domain used to publish the scripts/styles.
+  Domain used for authentication, and to publish the scripts/styles.
+Must have the articles specified in the "Installation" section.
 If left blank, the `hostname` parameter will be used
 * **user**
   Appframe username used to publish the script/style.
 * **password**